-Schistosomiasis (also known as snail fever or bilharzia) is an illness that develops when people come into contact with water contaminated by certain snails carrying the disease-causing parasites, which penetrate the skin and move through the body.
+Bilharzia is an illness that develops when people come into contact with water contaminated by certain snails that carry disease-causing parasites.
+These parasites can penetrate through a person’s skin and move through the body.

-Children suffering from persistent and severe schistosomiasis infections are also likely to have chronic irreversible diseases later in life, such as scarring (fibrosis) of the liver, bladder cancer, or kidney failure.
+Children suffering from persistent and severe bilharzia infections are also likely to have chronic and irreversible diseases later in life, such as scarring (fibrosis) of the liver, bladder cancer or kidney failure.

-Mass drug administration status for school-age children for schistosomiasis
+Mass drug administration status for school-aged children for bilharzia

-Since the London Declaration was signed in 2012 and partners committed to defeating neglected tropical diseases, the number of people receiving preventive chemotherapy for schistosomiasis has increased considerably.
+Since the London Declaration was signed in 2012 and partners committed to defeating neglected tropical diseases, the number of people receiving preventive chemotherapy for bilharzia has increased considerably.